 Committed - includes fund balance amounts that are constrained for specific purposes that are internally imposed by the government through formal action of the highest level of decision making authority, which is the School Board of the District.
 The District's original budget legislation begins with combining historical data, assessment of needs for the upcoming year and the District's platform to review, and/or make changes to each department's budget.
 The budget is formally presented to the School Board of the District via an advertised public process for their review, revisions and final approval by year-end.
-All subsequent budget requests made during the year, after School Board approval, must be presented via a public process and again approved by the School Board of the District.
+All subsequent budget requests made during the year, after School Board of the District.